likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario3/03-RadosGW_Multisite_Configuration.md

 ```

-Start RGW service in the secondary zone nodes:
+Start RGW services in the secondary zone nodes:
 ```
 cd ~/dc2/ceph-ansible/
 for i in 1 2 3 ; do ansible -b -i inventory -m shell -a "systemctl start ceph-radosgw@rgw.ceph${i}.service" ceph${i}; done
 ```

-Like we did with DC1 let's run a quic check with curl so we can verify we can access port 8080 provided by the RGW service on each node:
+Like we did with DC1, let's run a quick check with curl so we can verify we can access port 8080 provided by the RGW service on each node:
 ```
 [root@bastion ~]# for NODE in a b c; do echo -e "\n" ; curl http://ceph${NODE}:8080; done